 Achieving Your Full Potential

 With the right training and attitude, you really can achieve anything.
 Consider the example of Britain’s longest serving judge - Lady Butler-Sloss.
-She never went to university.
-Instead, she took a secretarial course and then worked her way up to the top of the judiciary becoming the first woman justice of the Court of Appeal.
+She took a secretarial course and then worked her way up to the top of the judiciary becoming the first woman justice of the Court of Appeal.
 This is not the usual path to legal eminence but shows what can be achieved if you are determined enough.

 Lady Butler-Sloss was Britain’s longest serving judge at her retirement in 2005.
 When she was called to the bar in 1955, she was one of only 60 women among 2,000 barristers.
 Not only was she able to tackle the very male dominated legal profession of the 1960s, but she did this while raising her three children.